Self-Infilling Code Generation: Experiments

 \paragraph{On the Implementation of Looping Mechanisms.} The introduced looping mechanism iteratively updates snippets of output to enhance decoding.
-A pivotal aspect of these iterations involves the transmission of updated \psp to the subsequent iteration (\cref{alg:loop}).
-Unlike self-infilling, the output of left-to-right decoding within our looping mechanism does not adhere to the quadruple format (\cref{eqn:self-infill-output-parse}).
-As a result, strategic parsing of the output is necessary to extract \psp, which determines the amount of information available to the next update cycle.
-We examine three distinct strategies for splitting: \textbf{1)} \textbf{Vanilla}, where the new \psp starts at the beginning of updated \psuffix and ends at the occurrence of the default \psp; \textbf{2)} \textbf{Extended}, similar to Vanilla but starting from the midpoint of the whole generation to enlarge \psp; and \textbf{3)} \textbf{Half}, splitting the entire generation uniformly and employing the latter half as \psp.
+A pivotal aspect of these iterations involves the transmission of updated contexts to the subsequent iteration (\cref{alg:loop}).
+Unlike self-infilling, our mechanism's left-to-right decoding lacks a clear notion of \psp and \psc, necessitating strategic output parsing to extract essential pieces for the next update cycle.
+We explore three distinct strategies for extraction: \textbf{1)} \textbf{Vanilla}, where the new \psp starts at the beginning of updated \psuffix and ends at the occurrence of the default \psp; \textbf{2)} \textbf{Extended}, similar to Vanilla but starting from the midpoint of the whole generation to enlarge \psp; and \textbf{3)} \textbf{Half}, splitting the entire generation uniformly and employing the latter half as \psp, where the self-infilling reduces to standard infilling for \cref{eqn:si:middle}.
 These strategies reflect an increased amount of context information available for the subsequent iteration.

-Our analysis, presented in \cref{tb:ablation:suffix_split}, indicates that \codellama models usually exhibit greater resilience to splitting strategy variations.
+Our analysis (\cref{tb:ablation:suffix_split}) indicates that \codellama models usually exhibit greater resilience to splitting strategy variations.
 Conversely, models like \starcoder generally benefit from a more informative suffix prompt, encompassing a broader context.
-This might step from less sufficient infilling training in \starcoder (only 50\% of its pre-training time) compared to that in \codellama (90\% of pre-training), which restricts the capability of (self-)infilling according to a limited context.
+This might step from less sufficient infilling training in \starcoder (only 50\% of its pre-training time) compared to that in \codellama (90\% of pre-training), which restricts its capability of (self-)infilling according to a limited context.
+In addition, the Half strategy, despite being more informative, often leads to slightly inferior results.
+This could be due to its complete suffix being overly specific and narrowing the solution space, compared to the other strategies that allow for more model-drive completion.
 Through our experiments, we utilize the Extended strategy for all code language models, except for \codellama~7B where strategy Vanilla is used.